Item Added View Quote List

 4. What to do during your trip

-Moreton Island is one of the world’s largest sand islands and has a National Park that covers approximately 98% of the entire Island.
-There is so much to see at Moreton Island including visiting Queensland’s first lighthouse, snorkeling, and scuba diving around The Wrecks, or tobogganing (sand boarding) down sand dunes.
+Mulgumpin (Moreton Island) is one of the world’s largest sand islands and has a National Park that covers approximately 98% of the entire Island.
+There is so much to see at Mulgumpin (Moreton Island) including visiting Queensland’s first lighthouse, snorkeling, and scuba diving around The Wrecks, or tobogganing (sand boarding) down sand dunes.

 See humpback whales during whale migration season (between July to November) or get a glimpse of turtles, dugongs and dolphins in the bay and surrounding waters.
 You could also climb the southern hemisphere’s tallest vegetated sand dunes, which is towering 280 metres above sea level.

 If you are open to learn a bit about history, you could explore the World War II military ruins of Rous Battery.
 Swimming in the serene freshwater oasis of Blue Lagoon, or chill out on a white sandy beach are nice alternatives for a more pampered experience!
 All in all, there’s heaps to do on this beautiful island.
-Tip: Read our blog post “Top 10 Things to Do on Moreton Island” for our pick of activities on this marvellous island.
+Tip: Read our blog post “Top 10 Things to Do on Mulgumpin (Moreton Island)” for our pick of activities on this marvellous island.

 Getting to Moreton Island on a ferry, barge or boat.